metalstormbass/Cloudguard_Workload_Serverless/README.md

 ## Check Point CSPM

 Open Check Point CSPM and navigate to the "Serverless" option.
 Select "Serverless Assets" and click on the function "CPWorkloadTask-dev-CPWorkloadTask".
-This is what you will see.
+This is what you will see:

 To destroy: <Br>